 WiringThe wiring is very similar to todbot's.
 I borrowed his image and modified it below (hope he doesn't mind).
 I didn't bother using a Zener diode as todbot suggests.
 It may be safer to do so, but I haven't blown out the Arduino board yet.

-Mac OS X Universal ApplicationCompatible with OS X 10.4 (Tiger), 10.5 (Leopard), and Snow Leopard (10.6) (see below for troubleshooting).
+Mac OS X Universal ApplicationCompatible with OS X 10.4 (Tiger) - OS X 10.10 (Yosemite) (see below for troubleshooting).
+This software was written in Java, so newer versions of OS X will require Java to be downloaded.
+This should be automatic.
 This also assumes you have installed the Arduino drivers and have a working connection between your Mac and Arduino board (how else would you load the sketch below?).
 If you don't have an Arduino board, you can still run the application and click the on-screen triggers to see how it works.
 To use it, plug in your Ardruino board with drum triggers attached, start GarageBand (or another MIDI-compatible application), and launch Ardrumo.

 Latest VersionDownloads require a quick registration.
 Registration lets me gauge how useful this software is to users.
 A link will be sent to your e-mail, but don't worry.
 I will not use your e-mail address for any other purposes and will never send you any other e-mails or spam.